 The Company's share capital is not subject to any external restrictions.
-The Company has not paid or declared any dividends since the date of incorporation.
+The Company has not paid any cash dividends but has declared a dividend in kind since the date of incorporation.
 There have been no changes to the Company's approach to capital management during the period other than the contemplation of a dividend in kind.